 “We’re trying to get our first product into clinic, which is an autologous cell therapy-based approach to bioengineering hair follicles.
 It is probably going to be at least a couple of more years before we feel we’re really ready.”

 Update: February 12, 2022 — Joe Tillman and Spencer Kobren have released three mini-interview videos of Stemson CEO Geoff Hamilton.
-Parts 2 and 3 are the most important:
+I am embedding Part 3 below:

 Update: February 1, 2022 — Stemson just hired Dr. Kapil Bharti and Dr. George Murphy to its scientific advisory board.
 Both seem to be renowned scientists in the world of regenerative medicine and stem cell research.